 Historic along its shores: Delve into historic North Wales' heritage along its dramatic coastline, conquering ancient castles, exploring the hidden secrets of historic homes, tracing the trails of pirates and bringing myths and legends to life.
 Anyone that built a fortress in the 13th century knew that a clear vista of the sea was an essential factor in castle location, since all manner of attacks might come your way from the coast.
 Flint Castle was the first of English king Edward I's 'Iron Ring' of fortresses, designed to subdue the Welsh.
 Conwy, Beaumaris, Caernarfon and Harlech which, together with Conwy Town Walls, form a UNESCO World Heritage Site and the rest of the quintet.

-Slate: Head inland from the busy harbour town of Porthmadog aboard the historic Ffestiniog Railway to Blaenau Ffestiniog, and explore the Llechwedd Slate Caverns, which tell the living history of Welsh slate mining throughout the 1800s via a Deep Mine Tour, an exciting 'Quarry Explorer' off-road adventure and hands-on slate workshops.
+Slate in North Wales: Head inland from the busy harbour town of Porthmadog aboard the historic Ffestiniog Railway to Blaenau Ffestiniog, and explore the Llechwedd Slate Caverns, which tell the living history of Welsh slate mining throughout the 1800s via a Deep Mine Tour, an exciting 'Quarry Explorer' off-road adventure and hands-on slate workshops.

 Moving back to the coast, explore the beautiful village of Portmeirion.
 Sir Clough Williams-Ellis spent fifty years lovingly creating his vision of an Italianate village in coastal North Wales, hosting some noted authors and playwrights including H. G. Wells or George Bernard Shaw.